From dream to dialogue: 25 years of the MLK Jr. Commemorative Address

 Maria Hinojosa (2018)

-The investigative journalist is host and executive producer of Latino USA, a National Public Radio show devoted to Latino issues since 1992.
+The investigative journalist has been the host and executive producer of Latino USA, a National Public Radio show devoted to Latino issues, since 1992.
+In 2022, Hinojosa won the 2022 Pulitzer Prize in Audio Reporting for the seven-part podcast series Suave.

 Joy DeGruy (2017)

-A longtime professor with more than 30 years’ experience in the field of social work, she’s the author of Post Traumatic Slave Syndrome: America’s Legacy of Enduring Injury & Healing.
+A longtime professor with more than 30 years’ experience in the field of social work, DeGruy is the author of Post Traumatic Slave Syndrome: America’s Legacy of Enduring Injury and Healing.

 Marc Morial (2016)

-President of the National Urban League since 2003 and former mayor of New Orleans, Morial has been recognized as one of the 100 most influential black Americans by Ebony magazine.
+The president of the National Urban League since 2003 and the mayor of New Orleans from 1994 to 2002, Morial was named one of the 100 most influential Black Americans by Ebony magazine.

 Khalil Gibran Muhammad (2015)